meghana17/CATZ-challenge/README.md

 ## Work done
 1. Image augmentation

-2. Architecture 1 - CNN and LSTM as propsed in [1] and [2]
+2. Architecture 1 - CNN and LSTM as propsed in [1] and [2]<br/>
-   Used Dropout and Gaussian noise to prevent overfitting on the training data Created five different models and used bagging to reduce the perceptual distance
+   Used Dropout and Gaussian noise to prevent overfitting on the training data<br/>
+   Created five different models and used bagging to reduce the perceptual distance

 3. Architecture 2 - Generative Adversarial Network to predict future frames of video as proposed in [3]